FrontEndART/AIFix4SecCode/README.md

 cd AIFix4SecCode
 mvn install:install-file -Dfile=src\\main\\resources\\CodeRepair-1.0.3-SNAPSHOT-jar-with-dependencies.jar -DgroupId=com.fea -DartifactId=coderepair -Dversion=1.0.1 -Dpackaging=jar -DgeneratePom=true
 mvn package
-cd vscode-plugin
-npm install
+python -m pip install -r requirements.txt cd vscode-plugin npm install
 ```
 Npm is installed with Node.js.
 This means that you have to install Node.js to get npm installed on your computer.
 You can download it from here: https://nodejs.org/

+Python 3.10 or higher is required for the Sorter modul to run properly.

 Next, you need to download and extract the [latest release](https://github.com/sed-inf-u-szeged/OpenStaticAnalyzer/releases) of the OpenStaticAnalyzer.